 - Perform urinalyses and examine urine sediments, peripheral blood smears, and gram stains of sputum samples and other body fluids on patients they admit and follow and patients cared for by the medical teams

 - Learn to do routine procedures on the medical wards, such as phlebotomy and placement of intravenous lines.

 - As occasions arise, students will also have opportunity to draw arterial blood gases and to perform lumbar punctures, thoracenteses and abdominal paracenteses.

-It is hoped that these experiences will foster growth in each student's clinical judgement while consolidating development of sophisticated approaches to both simple and complex medical problems.
+It is hoped that these experiences will foster growth in each student's clinical judgment while consolidating development of sophisticated approaches to both simple and complex medical problems.
 By the end of the 12-week clerkship, students will be expected to possess a broad working knowledge and a thorough understanding of the pathophysiologies and therapies of basic, common problems in internal medicine.

 Emphasis on Total Care of the Patient